It seems like every day on Facebook there is a new computer scam warning, most of them made up. Facebook clone accounts, however, are a real problem.

 Dallas, a manager at OneSupport.com, recently encountered this issue as did his mother, Carla.
 Early one morning, Dallas woke up to multiple messages from friends inquiring about the odd messages that he had sent, however, he hadn’t sent any.

 He’d never had an issue like this before, but he reported the Facebook clone accounts to Facebook.
-They replied back within the day to say the profile had been removed.
+They replied within the day to say the profile had been removed.
 The next morning, Carla received a message from Facebook saying the account had been removed.

 A few of her friends had received odd messages from her and reported this directly to Facebook for her.
 By the time she even knew there was an issue, Facebook had removed the Facebook clone accounts.

 Dallas and Carla got lucky in this situation.
-A lot of times, these fake accounts will either send harmful links for people to open or request money from the victim’s friends and family.
+A lot of times, these fake accounts will either send malicious links for people to open or request money from the victim’s friends and family.
 Some will fall for this because it looks like the message is coming from a loved one.

 How to Protect You and Your Family